zjayers/zjayers/README.md

 <!-- Talking about you -->
 **About Me:**

-- I’m currently working on [Chalkboard](https://github.com/zjayers/chalkboard);
+- I’m currently working on [Chalkboard](https://github.com/zjayers/chalkboard).
-- I’m currently learning Ruby on Rails, PHP, and GoLang;
+- I’m currently learning __Ruby on Rails__, __PHP__, and __GoLang__.
-- I’m looking to collaborate on anything!;
+- I’m looking to collaborate on anything!.
-- Ask me about anything, I am happy to help;
+- Ask me about anything, I am happy to help.
-- Fun-Fact: I was a mechanical engineering before becoming a software engineer;
+- Fun-Fact: I was a mechanical engineering before becoming a software engineer.
-- How to reach me: zayers.dev@gmail.com;
+- How to reach me: __zayers.dev@gmail.com__.

 ---